mrtj/cookiecutter-panorama/{{cookiecutter.project_slug}}/README.md

 ## Development

+### Source code

 The source code of the application can be found in the [`{{cookiecutter.project_slug}}/packages/123456789012-{{cookiecutter.code_package_name}}-{{cookiecutter.code_package_version}}/src`]({{cookiecutter.project_slug}}/packages/123456789012-{{cookiecutter.code_package_name}}-{{cookiecutter.code_package_version}}/src) folder.
 Modify the source code and rebuild the application or start the Test Utility.

+### Dummy model

+The build system generates a dummy deep learning model that is already integrated to the rest of the project.
+The dummy model simply calculates the RGB-wise mean of the input video frame.
+Nevertheless the simple functionality, this model can be compiled to the Panorama appliance GPU or the test utility, so you can test the whole model development pipeline.
+Later on, you can replace the model at `models/{{ cookiecutter.model_package_name }}.tar.gz` to a real model.